-The Coast to Capital Skills 360 Board will be formed of up to 20 members including the Chair.
+The Coast to Capital Skills 360°Board will be formed of up to 15 members including the Chair.
+Two thirds of members will be drawn from local private sector businesses.

-Members will be from organisations within the Coast to Capital area and comprise of:
+Members will be from organisations within the Coast to Capital LEP area and comprise of:

-- The FE representative from the Coast to Capital Board who will be the Chair - Nine senior representatives from private/public sector businesses

-- One senior representative from the Higher Education (HE) sector - One additional senior representative from the Further Education (FE) college sector - One senior representative from an Independent Training Provider - One senior representative from a community and voluntary sector organisation - One senior representative from the Department for Work and Pensions (DWP) - A senior representative from each of the three upper tier Local Authorities and one District or Borough - The Coast to Capital Chief Executive or nominated member of the executive team
+- The Skills Priority Lead from the Coast to Capital Board who will be the Chair - A minimum of nine senior representatives from private/public business sector - One senior representative from the Higher Education (HE) sector - One senior representative from the Further Education (FE) college sector - One senior representative from an Independent Training Provider - One senior representative from a community and voluntary sector organisation - The Coast to Capital Chief Executive or nominated member of the executive team

-The Skills 360 Board will report into the Coast to Capital Board via the Skills 360 Board Chair.
+The Skills 360 Board will report into the Coast to Capital Board via the Skills 360° Board Chair.